Spectroscopic Tomography: A First Weak Lensing Detection Using Spectroscopic Redshifts Only: Weak Lensing Shear Measurements

+For PSF estimation and the modeling of its spatial variation, we use the default PCA-based modeling algorithm (cf. \citep{2004astro.ph.12234J}, \citep{2006JCAP...02..001J}) built into the v13.0 release of the science pipeline.
+Stars for the fit were selected via their ``extendedness", based on the difference of aperture magnitudes over multiple apertures (this serves to separate stars from galaxies) and maximum and minimum flux (to avoid saturated stars, as well as stars detected with S/N less than 50).

-We use the implementation of HSM included in the LSST Software data management system (the LSST Science Pipelines).
-This implementation is also used in analyzing the Subaru Hyper Suprime-Cam (HSC) Subaru Strategic Program (SSP) survey \citep{Mandelbaum18, Hikage19} both for PSF-modeling and shape fitting.
-To access these algorithms, we use the {\it obs\_file} package \footnote{https://github.com/SimonKrughoff/obs\_file} which allows running of the core LSST analysis packages on individual stacked images.
+This implementation of regaussianization is similar to that used for analyzing the Subaru Hyper Suprime-Cam (HSC) Subaru Strategic Program (SSP) survey \citep{Mandelbaum18, Hikage19} but uses an older implementation of the LSST Science Pipelines.
+The PSF modeling is different, as more recent version of the science pipelines use PSFEx \citep{2013ascl.soft01001B} as the default PSF modeling method.
+In addition, because the galaxies with spectroscopic measurements are all well-resolved and quite bright, we do not apply any filtering to the shape catalog.
+To access these algorithms, we use the {\it obs\_file} package \footnote{https://github.com/SimonKrughoff/obs\_file} which allows running of the core LSST analysis packages on individual stacked images (and which is compatible with the V13.0 release of the DM Science Pipelines).
 We use the stacked image produced in Section \ref{sec:Phot} as the input for the shape measurement.
 We cross-correlate the output catalog with the spectroscopic catalog.
 The imaging catalog detects about 1.2 million objects (mostly galaxies in the A2029 field with significance greater than $5\sigma$; almost all of these galaxies are fainter than the spectroscopic limit).
-Because source crowding is an issue, we use the built-in deblending algorithm in DMStack to separate sources and to measure shapes for the deblended objects.
+Because source crowding is an issue, we use the built-in deblending algorithm in the DM Science Pipelines to separate sources and to measure shapes for the deblended objects.
 We select only objects without deblended sub-objects ($N_{child}=0$).
-This selection could bias the photometry for the largest galaxies in our sample.
+This selection could bias the photometry for the largest galaxies in our sample because the deblending algorithm tends to oversplit split large complex galaxies.
 However, we do not rely on this photometry when matching our sources to the spectroscopic sample; we rely only on centroid positions.
-We use the HSM-derived ellipticity components ($e_1$, $e_2$) to calculate the tangential ellipticity profile and the tomographic signal for A2029.
+We use the ellipticity components ($e_1$, $e_2$) from Regaussianization to calculate the tangential ellipticity profile and the tomographic signal for A2029.

+We filter the photometric catalog to include only objects with $i<23.5$ before matching to the spectroscopic catalog.
+This reduces the source density to eliminate ambiguities in which multiple objects in the shape catalog match a spectroscopic detection.

+Because of differences in deblending close neighbors and source multiplicity, not every spectroscopically measured object has a shape in the Regaussianization catalog.